rqlite/rqlite/doc/RESTORE_FROM_SQLITE.md

 +----+-------+
 ```

 The behavior of the restore operation when data already exists on the node is undefined.
+Also, please note that SQLite dump files normally contain a command to disable Foreign Key constraints.
+If you wish to re-enable Foreign Key constraints after the load operation completes, check out [this documentation](https://github.com/rqlite/rqlite/blob/master/doc/FOREIGN_KEY_CONSTRAINTS.md).